Normally every Arduino board is programmed via the serial interface.

 You can use this in your code for example to detect on the Arduino if the transmission of a command or value is completed.

-This is explained in detail in the “Sending commands and parameters to the Arduino” section.
+In the section "Sending commands and parameters to the Arduino" this is explained in detail.

 Use serial plotter